farahaithamm/Synchronous-FIFO-SV-Based-Verification/README.md

 1. The **top module** generates the clock and provides it to the testbench interface.
 2. The **testbench** resets the FIFO, randomizes the input signals, performs write/read operations.
-3. A **monitor** continuously samples the interface signals, validates the output data, and records coverage metrics.

 ### Main Components